polsys/ennemi/docs/what-is-entropy.md

 It is pretty obvious that the $X$ and $Y$ variables are related.
 Specifically, $Y$ seems to be the absolute value of $X$ added with some noise.
-Yet the correlation coefficient between the two is barely 0.1, and even that is due to random error.
+Yet the correlation coefficient between the two is close to 0.
 This is because the Pearson coefficient is designed only to detect linear correlations.